drunkard/ceph-readable-doc/html/_sources/rados/configuration/ceph-conf.rst.txt

 ======
 ..
 Option names

-All Ceph configuration options have a unique name consisting of words formed with lower-case characters and connected with underscore (``_``) characters.
+Each of the Ceph configuration options has a unique name that consists of words formed with lowercase characters and connected with underscore characters (``_``).

 When option names are specified on the command line, either underscore (``_``) or dash (``-``) characters can be used interchangeable (e.g.,